For further information about this policy, please contact: email@example.com.

 You can control whether or not these cookies are used, but preventing them may prevent us from offering you some services or targeted advertising.

-Opting out of one or more NAI members or About Ad members (many of which will be the same) only means that those members no longer will deliver targeted content or ads to you, but it does not mean you will no longer receive any targeted content or ads on our Sites or other websites.
+Please note that when using the ad industry opt-out tools above, that opting-out only applies to members of that specific industry group and only those members will no longer deliver targeted content or ads to you.
+It does not mean you will no longer receive any targeted content or ads on our Sites or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
 Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt-out may no longer be effective.

 Useful information about cookies can be found at:

-Information on the ICC (UK) UK cookie guide can be found on the ICC website section:
+Information on the ICC (UK) UK cookie guide can be found on the following website: